bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

     - Lloyd Fournier
 date: "2022-05-09"
 tags: ["architecture"]
-hidden: true
 draft: false
 ---

 The Bitcoin Devkit (BDK) lets you do a lot of useful things through convenient high level abstractions.
-When these abstractions map nicely to your application components your life will be easy but when they don't it will be frustrating.
-My rather ambitious plan is to start developing a new `bdk_core` library that exposes all the useful *mechanisms* that BDK has inside it without them being tied to any particular usage *policy* and with very minimal dependencies.
+It works great when these abstractions map nicely onto what you are trying to do.
+My goal is to develop a new `bdk_core` library for when they don't.
+I want `bdk_core` to expose all the useful *mechanisms* that BDK has inside it without them being tied to any particular usage *policy* and with very minimal dependencies.

 The `bdk_core` idea is still "in the lab".
 We're not sure yet whether `bdk_core` will just be what's left of `bdk` once we spin off all the components that have extra dependencies into their own crates